SonarSource/gh-action_releasability/README.md

 This will run the releasability checks once the cirrus tasks are completed and update the commit status as below.

 ![Releasability status](doc/assets/releasability_status.png)

+> [!WARNING]
+> Releasability status checks will not work if you have Merge queue enabled on the repository

 ### Use as a step in another workflow